CalemRoelofs/just-eat-roulette/README.md

 Hungry but don't know what you want?
 Sick of scrolling endlessly through that white and orange page?
 Then this is the API for you!
-Just Eat Roulette will pick a semi-random* restaurant within your area for you, eliminating choice paralysis and letting you get food ASAP.
+Just Eat Roulette will pick a semi-random* restaurant from [Just Eat](https://www.just-eat.ie/) within your area for you, eliminating choice paralysis and letting you get food ASAP.

 _* Results are weighted on a combination of restaurant rating and expected delivery times_

+A demo of this API can be found at https://just-eat-roulette-api.fly.dev/

 ## Features
 - Picks a restaurant to order from for you